California State University, East Bay

 Library Faculty Member, California State University, East Bay, 2006-present.
-Responsible for instruction (two-credit information literacy class and individual classes for the English Department), reference (including chat and IM reference), collection development, and liaison duties with the English Department (2006-present), Geography and Environmental Studies (2010-present), and Chemistry Department (2007-2010).
+Responsible for instruction (two-credit information literacy class and individual classes for the English Department), reference (including chat and IM reference), collection development, and liaison duties with the English Department (2006-present), Geography and Environmental Studies (2010-present), and, formerly, the Chemistry & Biochemistry Department (2007-2010).
 Responsible for advising the campus on copyright education and compliance.
-Currently serve on the Committee on Budget and Resource Allocation, the ILO Subcommittee, and the Educational Effectiveness Committee; lead the CSU Affordable Learning $olutions project for the university; support Faculty Development by conducting and participating in writing circles.
+Currently serve on the Committee on Budget and Resource Allocation, the ILO Subcommittee, and the Educational Effectiveness Committee; lead the CSU Affordable Learning $olutions project for the university; support Faculty Development by conducting and participating in writing communities.
 Current library committee responsibilities include the Library Web Team, member, 2006-present; the Library Faculty Affairs Committee, member 2007-2009, chair 2009-2013, member 2013-present; and the Library Instruction Committee, member, 2009-2015.

 Associate University Librarian, California State University, East Bay, 2002-2006.
 Deputy University Librarian and Associate Dean during the absence of the University Librarian/Dean.
 Significant library duties included managing technical services, chairing the Library Planning Task Force, spearheading Library promotion and public relations efforts, systems oversight (2004-2005), shepherding staff positions through human resources, and developing the library’s web pages on copyright.
 University-wide duties included membership in the University Information Technology Committee (2002-2006), the CSUH-WASC Planning Team (2002-2005), the Integrated Marketing Communication Committee (2004-2008), the Campus Life Planning Committee (2005-2006), and initiating and leading campus copyright education and compliance.